UNC-App-Lab/Check-In/README.md

 Lastly, add your new KPI page to the KPI Listings page.
 To do so, go to the `KPIs` folder and open `KPI-Listings.js`.
 Add a new nav link to your page.

 eg: `<NavLink to="/kpi-1"> KPI 1 </NavLink>`

- ## How to use Heroku Review Apps

- To see what your new changes will look like deployed, make a pull request on GitHub for the branch you are working on.

- In Heroku, under the pipeline tab in the checkin-prod project (you need to be added as a collaborator to access) your branch should be automatically deploying as a review app.
-Find out the name of your review app and make sure to add it to the `ALLOWED_HOSTS` list in the `backend/backend/settings.py` file.

- The review app name should look something like `checkin-prod-<branch_name>-<random_chars>`.

- The url you need add to `ALLOWED_HOSTS` should therefore look like this: `"checkin-prod-<branch_name>-<random_chars>.herokuapp.com"`

- Commit and push these changes to your branch and then make sure you review app redeploys.
-You should now be able to click "Open App" to view your deployed branch.